Work Experience

 Evolving the platform:

-The site settings page while it is just a menu of buttons to access to different settings it still needs to look nice and feel natural.
-The previous look and aesthetic was really basic and flat.
+The site settings page, while it is just a menu of buttons to access to different settings it still needs to provide a pleasing experience.
+The previous design was, flat, simple, and had misaligned objects.
 To correct this I changed the look of the buttons to a square with rounded corners, and aligned them in this number pad formation.
 This layout is familiar to all business professionals so they would instantly feel comfortable scanning the page and interacting with it.
-I also added hover states to the buttons so the user had some feedback to what they were doing.
+I also added hover states to the buttons so the user had some feedback when they moved their mouse.

 Before the redesign the site's usability and accessibility abilities were very minimal.
 There were many interactions and instances where there was no feedback to the user, placement of certain objects was weird and unconventional, and there was only one direct path to every feature.
 This made the process difficult and frustrating resulting in users only using the site for their roles purpose when they could be doing a lot more.
 To address this I standardized pages to follow a more natural reading order, made it so everything that is clickable gets a highlight and a hover, added a quick actions button so users can access the most frequently used parts of platform more quickly, overhauled the aesthetics, design, and user flows to make the site easier to use and so users spend more time on the site learning about all its capabilities.